technion046195/technion_046195_2020_spring/_tutorials/tutorial_02/tutorial.md

 We can see here that during the work hours, $$Y=1$$, a ride has a slightly higher probability to have a longer duration.
 Let us see if we can use this fact to improve our prediction.

-#### Step 3: Prediction Based on Duration
+#### Solution Attempt 2: Prediction Based on Duration

 Let us now try to improve our prediction using the duration data.

-We would now like to make our prediction based on the the known duration of the ride, i.e., we would like to predict:
+We would now like to make our prediction based on the the known duration of the ride:

+I.e., we would like to predict:
 $$
 \hat{y}\left(x\right)=\underset{y\in\left\lbrace 0,1\right\rbrace}{\arg\max}\ \ p_{Y|X}\left(y|x\right)
 $$

+- Given the input data $x$ of the specific ride, what is it $y$
+- Instead of **predicting the same value** $\hat y$ for all the rides, we predict a **prediction function** $\hat y(x)$

 Which is equivalent to:
 $$
 \hat{y}\left(x\right)
 =\underset{y\in\left\lbrace 0,1\right\rbrace}{\arg\max}\ \  p_{Y|X}\left(y|x\right)